 Audemars Piguet celebrated the 40th anniversary of their iconic Royal Oak.
 The most popular piece was the updated Royal Oak Jumbo throwback.
 The new dial and original 39 mm diameter case looks great; if you want a Royal Oak, for five grand less, the new 41 mm Royal Oak is an excellent choice as well.

-Jaeger-LeCoutre introduced a new masterpiece in the Spherotourbillon, an updated Master Thin collection, multiple new Reversos and the all new Deep Sea Vintage Chrono.
+Jaeger-LeCoultre introduced a new masterpiece in the Spherotourbillon, an updated Master Thin collection, multiple new Reversos, and the all-new Deep Sea Vintage Chrono.
 The Spherotourbillon was the tourbillon everyone was talking about at Jaeger, but don’t forget the stunning Jaeger-LeCoultre Master Ultra-Thin Tourbillon (pictured below).

 The Ralph Lauren RL 67 Safari Sporting was especially attractive due in part to its unique semi-gloss gunmetal finish.
 Moreover, the RL 67 is powered by a Jaeger-LeCoultre manufacture column-wheel chronograph, and comes in either 39 mm or 45 mm case sizes, for under $10k – not bad.

 Tourbillon specialist, Gruebel Forsey, impressed with everyone their insanely cool GMT Tourbillon.
 It was, however, the less talked about Contemporain that I liked best.
 Much more simple and wearable, while still exhibiting the technical mastery that GF is known for.